Third Annual Laudato sì Challenge To Focus on Preventing Forced Displacement

 2019 Challenge Seeks to Empower One Million Families to Remain in Their Homes by 2021, Through Securing Commitments to Impact and Scaling Proven Enterprise Solutions

-Final Event Set for December 5–7 in Vatican City
+Final Event Set for December 3–5 in Rome

 May 30, 2019 — San Francisco, Calif. — Taking up the challenges of Pope Francis’ 2015 encyclical letter Laudato sì, the third annual Laudato sì Challenge seeks to prevent forced displacement by empowering one million families to remain in their homes by 2021 — supporting the vision of the Sustainable Development Goals “as a human dignity narrative, that leaves no one behind.”
 By focusing on prevention, The Challenge addresses the root causes of forced displacement: poverty, persecution, education, conflict and environmental degradation, and will pursue its goal along two tracks: 1. selecting and supporting high-quality, later-stage enterprise solutions; and 2. securing new, specific and measurable “Commitments to Impact.”

-Early The Laudato sì Challenge partners include: Aspiration, Amazon/AWS, Forbes Impact, Uulala, Refugee Investment Network, BNP Paribas, Earth Day Network, ICON and Blue Like an Orange Sustainable Capital, a new impact firm focused on the SDG’s.
+Laudato sì Challenge partners include: Aspiration, Amazon/AWS, Forbes Impact, Uulala, Refugee Investment Network, BNP Paribas, ICON and Blue Like an Orange Sustainable Capital, a new impact firm focused on the SDG’s.

 “Blue like an Orange Sustainable Capital shares the vision of the Laudato sì Challenge, that a new investment paradigm must emerge after the crisis to support the sustainable development of our planet and the people living on it,” said its CEO, Bertrand Badré.
 “We must work together and encourage more people to join this movement to make, thanks to finance, a real difference.
 Joining together with the first group of partners is an important next step to continue to build a solid foundation for what comes next.”

 On the first track to achieve its mission, The Laudato sì Challenge is now calling on entrepreneurs, with proven solutions to prevent forced displacement, to apply at: http://lsc19.org.
 To demonstrate sufficient impact, traction and product market fit, applicants must have at least US$500,000 in annual revenue and/or have been in business for at least three years.
-Judges include: Forbes Impact Co-Founder, Brendan Doherty; Green Sands Equity CEO, Reema Khan; Blue Like an Orange Sustainable Capital CEO and former CFO of The World Bank, Bertrand Badré; Aspect Ventures Co-Founder & Managing Director, Theresia Gouw; ID4A Technologies CEO & Founder, Rania Hoteit; and Chairman of The Pontifical School of Business Ethics at The Vatican, Father Phillip Larrey.
-Finalists will be announced on September 1, and they will present in Vatican City on December 6.
+Judges include: Forbes Impact Co-Founder, Brendan Doherty; Green Sands Equity CEO, Reema Khan; Blue Like an Orange Sustainable Capital CEO and former CFO of The World Bank, Bertrand Badré; and Aspect Ventures Co-Founder & Managing Director, Theresia Gouw.

 “According to the UNHCR, 68.5 million people have been forced from their homes through no fault of their own; that’s one family every eight seconds,” says Eric Harr, Laudato sì Challenge Co-Founder & CEO.
 “The World Bank concludes that climate change could transform more than 143 million people into ‘climate migrants.’
 Leaders from the private, public and faith sectors must act with solidarity, and urgency, to support bold and innovative business solutions that can scale up against this humanitarian crisis — and make people’s lives better — as we build a world that leaves no one behind.”